leeclaire156/Team-Profile-Generator/README.md

 # Team Profile Generator

   ## Description

-  This project is a Node.js command-line application that generates an HTML page for a team of employees with a summary of each team member based on user input.
+  This project is a Node.js command-line application that generates an HTML page, styled by [Bootstrap](https://getbootstrap.com/), for a team of employees with a summary of each team member based on user input.
 It also utilizes Jest to test the methods used to set and return the team's information.

+  Managers utilizing this generator will be able to make a webpage of them and their team that will display their name, role, ID, and email.
+The emails can be clicked on to open the default email application on the local device and write an email to the selected team member's email.
+In addition, managers will be able to display their office's room number, their engineer's GitHub link, and their intern's current school.

+  There are also validation checks for each of the questions asked to make sure the answers given are valid entries, to prevent incorrect data from being entered (i.e. numbers in a name or no name at all).
+In addition there will be tests available for the manager to use under the test folder.

   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)